A Company’s Questions:

-Throughout my career I have had to answer these questions multiple times.
+Throughout my career, I have had to answer these questions multiple times.
 They are fair questions, and it only goes to underscore the differences between commercial and federal sales.
-These questions highlight the main differences selling into the Federal market.
+These questions highlight the main differences in selling into the Federal market.
 The Federal customer does not normally procure goods and services directly from an OEM.
-In order to do so, the Federal Government would have to make what is called an “Open Market” purchase.
+To do so, the Federal Government would have to make an “Open Market” purchase.
 As a general rule, contracting officers shy away from these types of transactions because they introduce significant risk to the government.
-They are also significantly more onerous to the contracting officer than working with Federal resellers that have a contract vehicle.
+They are also significantly more onerous to the contracting officer than working with Federal resellers with contract vehicles.
 The Federal reseller with the appropriate contract vehicle provides the simple mechanisms needed to expeditiously close the transaction.

 Most medium to large companies have a well-defined and developed channel program.
 This program explicitly defines the relationship between the OEM and the resellers that want to partner with the OEM.
-Most mature channel programs define the standard discount structures that resellers can obtain during the process of closing business for the OEM.
-They also define how a reseller can obtain additional special pricing for an opportunity that they are providing special value for, how to register an opportunity with the OEM, and how the reseller can leverage marketing development funds (MDF) provided by the OEM.
+Most mature channel programs define the standard discount structures that resellers can obtain while closing business for the OEM.
+They also define how a reseller can obtain additional special pricing for an opportunity they are providing special value for, how to register an opportunity with the OEM, and how the reseller can leverage marketing development funds (MDF) provided by the OEM.

 The Federal reseller’s business model is based on the contract vehicles they own and the discounted pricing that the channel program allows them.
-The Federal reseller may spend millions of dollars and thousands of hours, along with a significant amount of pain and angst throughout the process of bidding and hopefully being awarded a Federal contract vehicle.
-This is a huge barrier to entry to the Federal reseller market, and a barrier that does not exist in the private sector.
-A single contract vehicle has been known take years to be awarded, if it is ever awarded.
+The Federal reseller may spend millions of dollars and thousands of hours, along with a significant amount of pain and angst throughout the bidding process and hopefully being awarded a Federal contract vehicle.
+This is a huge barrier to entry to the Federal reseller market and a barrier that does not exist in the private sector.
+A single contract vehicle has been known to take years to be awarded, even sometimes going unawarded.
 The effort to bid on these contracts is overwhelming and involves a reseller partnering with multiple OEMs and potentially thousands of products for which to build pricing sheets.
-There are nights and weekends of pricing, writing and sweating in order to compose the response for this request for proposal from the Federal government.
+There are nights and weekends of pricing, writing, and sweating to compose the response to this request for proposal from the Federal government.
 But once awarded, the contract vehicle can be worth hundreds of millions of dollars in revenue if they are leveraged appropriately.

 Some OEMs view the Federal reseller simply as their fulfillment arm.
 We will call them a Fulfillment reseller.